 From Edgar Award-winning author Ruth Rendell, quiet, pretty Mary Jago could never have suspected that a series of unspeakable murders in the park contained threads that tangled around her simple, ordinary life.

-Set in and around London’s Regent’s Park, where the city’s wealthiest, poorest, kindest, and most vicious citizens all cross paths, The Keys to the Street tells of the deadly thanks a young woman risks receiving in return for an act of selfless generosity.
+Set near London’s Regent’s Park, where the city’s wealthiest, poorest, kindest, and most vicious citizens all cross paths, The Keys to the Street reminds us how interconnected life can be and how we’re often surrounded by people that we fail to see.

 Ruth Rendell is the author of Road Rage, The Keys to the Street, Bloodlines, Simisola, and The Crocodile Bird.
 She is the winner of the Mystery Writers of America Grand Master Award.
-She is also the recipient of three Edgars… More about Ruth Rendell
+She is also the recipient of three Edgars from the Mystery Writers of… More about Ruth Rendell